containers/buildah/docs/buildah-bud.md

 Add an image *label* (e.g. label=*value*) to the image metadata.
 Can be used multiple times.

+**--logfile** *filename*

+Log output which would be sent to standard output and standard error to the specified file instead of to standard output and standard error.

 **--memory, -m**=""

 Memory limit (format: <number>[<unit>], where unit = b, k, m or g)